GeminiBandit21/AutomationAuthoring/README.md

-Simulation - Working just needs tweaking on the final create Question button would mark Red Multiple Yes/No- fails could work with tweaking requires to answers Single True False - could work with tweaking requires answers to work
+Simulation - Working just needs tweaking on the final create Question button would mark Red Multiple Yes/No- fails could work with tweaking requires to answers Single True False - could work with tweaking requires answers to work To create new styles type: python -m ttkcreator